 - Critique the application of data structures and algorithms toward complex problems.

 None of these learning objectives require programming.
-Some faculty who are more oriented toward computational complexity theory might even teach this course without any programming assignments at all.
+Some faculty who are more oriented toward computational complexity theory have taught this course without any programming assignments in the past.
 But students also desire programming to make the work feel more authentic and situated—perhaps a consequence of our introductory courses.
-Simultaneously, I also wanted to create a course that could create a space for a broader variety of student perspectives and contributions toward a more critical and justice-oriented understanding of computing.
+How do we design a Data Structures and Algorithms course that is not dependent on autograder infrastructure—that engages students in programming activity in service of the learning objectives—and makes space for the rightful presence of more critical and justice-oriented understandings of computing?

-Comparative data structures is a pedagogy for the data structures and algorithms curriculum that reframes programming as a design activity: a means to an end rather than end unto itself.
-Each standardized project in the course was divided into 3 phases corresponding to the course-level learning objectives: design, analysis, and critique.
+Comparative data structures is a pedagogy for the data structures and algorithms curriculum that reframes programming less as a problem-solving activity and more as a design, analysis, and critique activity.
+Each standardized project in the course contained 3 phases corresponding to the learning objectives.

 - DNA Indexing